 Alpha Sigma Lambda

 Alpha Sigma Lambda is a national honor society dedicated to the advancement of scholarship.
-It recognizes the special achievements of adults who accomplish academic excellence while facing competing interests of home and work.To be eligible, a student must be attempting a first degree, age 23 and over with a GPA of 3.7 and 36 credits earned at Caldwell College.
+It recognizes the special achievements of adults who accomplish academic excellence while facing competing interests of home and work.To be eligible, a student must be attempting a first degree, age 23 and over with a GPA of 3.7 and 36 credits earned at Caldwell University.

 Beta Beta Beta (Tri-Beta)

-Beta Beta Beta, a national honor and professional society for students of the biological sciences, was established at Caldwell College in 1997.
+Beta Beta Beta, a national honor and professional society for students of the biological sciences, was established at Caldwell University in 1997.
 Caldwell’s chapter is Rho Mu.
 The activities of Beta Beta Beta are designed to encourage scholarly achievement in biology, to cultivate intellectual interest in the life and natural sciences, and to stimulate investigation through scientific research in the field.
 Regular membership is open to undergraduate biology majors who have completed at least one term of the second year of a four-year curriculum and taken at least three biology courses with an average of B. Associate membership is open to undergraduates whose interests include the life sciences but who are ineligible for regular membership.

 Delta Epsilon Sigma